 If your preschoolers and kindergarteners love the mouse books by Laura Numeroff as much as mine do, grab these printable Mouse and Cookie Letter Cards.

 With these cards, they will have work on learning the ABC’s as they practice forming and writing the lowercase and capital letters.

 It’s a fun activity for your students to do after reading.
 They can use these cards independently during morning tubs, literacy centers, or small groups.

 This book activity is an engaging, hands-on way for preschoolers and kindergarteners to work on letter recognition.

-This picture book activity is an engaging, hands-on way for pre-readers to work on letter recognition.
-Your beginning writers can use this resource to work on letter shapes and formation too.
-Not only will your kids work on learning their ABC’s but they will also develop their fine motor skills, dexterity, and more.
+They can also use this resource to work on letter shapes and formation.
+Not only will your kids work on learning their ABC’s, but they will also develop their fine motor skills and more.

-Getting Ready To Use The Mouse & Cookie Letter Mats:
+Getting Ready To Use The Mouse and Cookie Letter Cards:

 What Else Is Needed: